pulumi/docs/content/docs/intro/languages/dotnet.md

 aliases: ["/docs/reference/dotnet/"]
 ---

-{{< langchoose dotnetonly >}}

-Pulumi supports programs written in any supported .NET language, including C#, F#, and Visual Basic.
+Pulumi supports .NET programs running on .NET Core 3 and later.
 You can also use your favorite .NET tools such as editors, package managers, build systems, and test frameworks.

 ## Getting Started